liuxing3169/edx-documentation/zh_cn/install_operations/source/installation/start_devstack.rst

 .. _Starting Devstack:

 ######################################
-Starting the Open edX Developer Stack
+使用 Open edX Developer Stack
 ######################################

 After you have installed Devstack within Docker, you can start Open edX services.
 You start the edX services with the following command.
 This command mounts the repositories under the DEVSTACK_WORKSPACE directory.

    .. code-block:: bash